Published 8th September 2021

 On the mint page, there are some really important details that we don’t want to miss.
 Using OpenSea you can add extra data to your NFTs with specific traits that they contain.
 This allows your community to compare different NFTs in your collection and distinguish rarity.

-Once you’ve filled out all the details click Create, pay the Gas fee using your digital wallet.
+Once you’ve filled out all the details click Create, pay the transaction fee using your digital wallet.

 That’s it!
 You’ve created your first NFT on the Blockchain!